kindrowboat/motevets.com/about.md

 Work Experience
 ---------------

-**Independent Consultant, Tom Dunlap LLP.
+**Founder, KiwiDonut LLP.
 (April 2016 through January 2017)**

-Consulted on NodeJS API for integrating a front-end with Docusign.
+Lead a team of engineers consulting on NodeJS API for integrating a front-end with Docusign.
 Created ReactJS front-end for land inventory management application.
 Taught TDD, agile planning, and extreme programming to client engineers and novice engineers.